This is a story about why I still have this huge wedding prop in my living room, more than 2 years after our wedding…

 - Pinterest made me do it 🙈

-- Why I have a double happiness sign in my dining room
+- Why I have a double happiness sign in my living room

 - DIY: How to Make an 8-Foot Double Happiness Sign